kmules1/kmules1.github.io/ecumene/world/index.md

 Due to its deep history, it has long become home for additional species that originate from the other worlds in the Ador-Ayn Star System.
 A significantly less populous but historically critical kind is Elfkind, whose first arrival to the Ecumene marks the beginning of the most common calendar era, (AE *ab Egressu* "since the Landing") and who evacuated to the Ecumene following the Cataclysm of *2791*{: .ae}, when their homeworld became uninhabitable.

-Types of Thinking Kinds:
-* Mankind
+### Mankind

-* Elfkind
+### Elfkind

+### Halflingkind

-* Halflingkind, who are an offshoot of Mankind and are known for their short stature, pinkish skin, and talent for stealth.
+An offshoot of Mankind and are known for their short stature, rosy-pink skin, and talent for stealth.

+### Goblinkind

-* Goblinkind, who claim to be indigenous to the Ecumene and are known for their invasiveness, disgusting habits, and talent for trouble.
+Claim to be indigenous to the Ecumene and are known for their invasiveness, disgusting habits, and talent for trouble.

+### Koboldkind

-* Koboldkind, who originate from Ninurta, and are known for their cautiousness, devoted, and resilient.
+Originate from [Nebo](/ecumene/heavens/#merodach--nebo), and are known for their cautiousness, devoted, and resilient.

 ## Calendars